Tobacco fact sheet

 - Call to governments, to parties to the WHO FCTC:

 Meet all your obligations under the treaty.
-Pass the necessary national legislation, and then enforce it.
+Pass and enforce necessary national legislation

 - Call to civil society and nongovernmental organizations: